 3. There doesn’t need to be a reason your application is rejected.
 The final rejection.
 Just when we thought we were done we received another round of rejections.
 There was no reason given on the letter and when I called they couldn’t find a reason either.
 They were kicked out of the system for a reason no one could explain and the only option was to send everything in again because they are unable to cancel a rejection.
-Which we did, this is 8 weeks after we first applied.
+We did, and this was now 8 weeks after we first applied.

 4. If you are getting passports for a family, leave plenty of time.
 The timeline on the website said you need 4-6 weeks to receive your passport.
 After 10 weeks of bureaucracy, all 8 passports are safely in my grasp.
 We had to change our plans a bit, but I am so happy to be past that hurdle.